-Their great affection for Paul is sadly based on a wrong assumption.
-They THINK Paul taught that the Torah is a curse, that it’s bondage, that the Torah was nailed to the cross.
-They’ve been indoctrinated to believe that “liberty in Messiah” is freedom from following God’s instructions.
-Scripture calls following God’s instructions “walking in God’s ways.”
-Our freedom in Messiah is freedom from a bondage to sin.
-1st John 3:4 tells us what sin is.
-Sin is a violation of Torah.
+Sadly, much of their affection for Paul is based on the assumption that Paul taught the Torah is a curse, that it’s bondage.
+They’ve been taught to view “liberty in Messiah” as freedom from following God’s instructions (His Torah).
+But Scripture calls obedience to God’s Torah “walking in God’s ways.”
+Freedom in Messiah is freedom from bondage to sin.
+1 John 3:4 explains what sin is.
+It’s a violation of Torah.

-In this article, we will examine what those who hated Paul in the first century accused him of, in hope that the eyes of those who make these very same claims today might be opened.
-Before we begin, it’s important that I point out that Paul’s letter to the Galatians was written sometime between 40 C.E. and 60 C.E., whereas the Book of Acts was written between 70 C.E. and 90 C.E.
-Therefore, Paul wrote, “Messiah redeemed us from the curse of the Torah,” a phrase misinterpreted to mean that the Torah itself is a curse, somewhere between a minimum of 10 years and a maximum of 50 years before the writer of the Book of Acts recorded Paul’s Nazirite Vow, which he took in the Temple along with three other men.
-And Paul’s Vow included animal sacrifices.
+In this article, we will examine what those who hated Paul in the first century accused him of, in hope that the eyes of those who make these very same claims in the 21st century might be opened.
+Before we begin, I must point out that Paul’s letter to the Galatians, in which he wrote the phrase “curse of the Torah”, a phrase many have misinterpreted to mean the Torah itself is a curse, was written between 40 C.E. and 60 C.E.
+The Book of Acts was written later, between 70 C.E. and 90 C.E.
+Thus Paul wrote Galatians a minimum of 10 to a maximum of 50 years BEFORE the writer of Acts recorded that Paul took a Nazirite Vow, along with three other men, in the Temple, a vow that included animal sacrifices.
+Now let’s begin…

 Acts 21:18-26 (from the Tree of Life Bible)